 After hiking, visit Hecla Village and the Heritage Home Museum to learn about the history of Icelandic settlers in the area.

-Another great activity is to head to the Wildlife Viewing Tower for bird-watching and nature photography.
+Another great activity on your road trip is to head to the Wildlife Viewing Tower for bird-watching and nature photography.

 You’re almost certain to see geese, pelicans, ducks, and other water birds.
 But be on the lookout for moose, as they are also common in the area.